Didi11111/QHO541_Advanced_DataBase_System/README.md

 - **Styling & JS**: Each template has its own styles and JavaScript associated, linked at the top inside the `<head>` tag.

 - **Includes**: There are various `include` statements (e.g., `<%- include('layouts/header'); -%>`) that are used to incorporate common elements, like headers and footers, into the pages.

-Certainly!
-Here's a more integrated view of the user registration, login, and password reset processes using both explanations and provided code samples:

 ---